Encrypted Block Storage: Technical Walkthrough

 Cloud Security Product Manager, Rackspace Hosting

 Jarret Raim is the Security Product Manager at Rackspace Hosting.
 Since joining Rackspace, he has built a software assurance program for Rackspace?s internal software teams as well as defined strategy for building secure systems on Rackspace?s OpenStack Cloud implementation.
-Through his experience at Rackspace, and as a consultant for Denim Group, Jarret has assessed and remediated applications in all industries and has experience width a wide variety of both development environments and the...
+Through his experience at Rackspace, and as a consultant for Denim Group, Jarret has assessed and remediated applications in all industries and has experience width a wide...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!